Iredell County and Partners Introduce Jail Diversion Program

 GASTONIA, N.C., November 26, 2018 – When people living with a severe mental illness or a mental illness combined with a substance use disorder are arrested, they usually do not get the treatment they need.
 This lack of treatment results in a cycle of re-arrests, declining health and worsening symptoms, as well as stress on law enforcement officers and resources.

-Partners Behavioral Health Management has been awarded a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to create the Partners Diversion Program.
+Partners Health Management has been awarded a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to create the Partners Diversion Program.
 Partners will collaborate with local agencies to provide treatment instead of jail time for people in Iredell County who are diagnosed with severe mental illness or co-occurring disorders.

 About the Grant